joannbriggs2/joannbriggs2.github.io/readME.md

 ### JavaScript JQuery CSS HTML

-## Blue Steed Embroidery home page.
+## BlueSteed Embroidery home page.

 ### Section one displays the logo and mission statement.

-### Section two is a gallery of completed work photographs.
+### Section two is the product portfolio.

-### Section three contains contact information with links to Facebook and Instagram pages that open in a new window.
+### Section three contains contact information with links to Facebook and Instagram pages.

-### Section four allows the user to key in a zip code to get a 5 Day Blanket Watch which includes the weather forcast for the location, a horse blanket recommendation and a gallery of pictures that change at a set interval.
+### Section four prompts the user for a zip code, returning a 5 Day Blanket Watch which includes the weather forcast and a gallery of products that change at a set interval.

 ## References